Dr. Sarnat of the University of Calgary has no relevant financial relationships to disclose.)

-Schizencephalies are brain dysgeneses characterized by cerebral clefts lined by the polymicrogyric cortex extending from the pial surface to the lateral ventricles.
-The severity of the clinical picture, made up by motor deficits, intellectual disability, and epilepsy, is related to type, location, and size of the clefts and the presence of associated brain abnormalities.
-Schizencephaly may be unilateral or bilateral.
-Epidemiologic and genetic studies suggest both acquired and genetic causes.
-In this article, the author describes the various types of schizencephaly with an update on recent findings.
+Schizencephalies are fetal brain disruptions characterized by cerebral clefts lined by dysplastic polymicrogyric cortex extending medially from the pial surface to the lateral ventricles.
+Schizencephaly is the result of a disruption of cerebral development, most probably arising during the early second trimester of pregnancy.
+The severity of the clinical picture, made up by motor deficits, intellectual disability, and epilepsy, is related to type, location, and size of the clefts and the presence of associated brain abnormalities and identified genetic defects.
+Schizencephaly may be unilateral or bilateral and is not limited by gender or ethnicity.

-• Careful history taking may reveal acquired damage in utero.
+• Careful history taking may reveal acquired epigenetic damage in utero (eg, by use of cocaine and other teratogens).

 Historical note and terminology

-Schizencephalies originate during the fetal period in which neocortical neurons have not yet established their definite place in vertical and horizontal organization.
+Schizencephalies originate in the middle fetal period when neocortical neurons have not yet established their definite place in vertical and horizontal organization and movement of the neuronal somata is still possible.
 Disruptions affecting the evolution of the neocortex during this period may result in disordered vertical and horizontal register of the cortical layers, presenting as polymicrogyria.
-Polymicrogyria arises during the neuronal migration period, extending to the stabilization period during which connectivity of the neocortex is achieved.
-It presents on MRI as very small fused gyri.
-Polymicrogyria may be caused by genetic and acquired disorders.
-Its relationship to the mantle defects in schizencephaly has not been solved definitely.
-In a classification of cortical developmental disorders, Barkovich and colleagues put schizencephaly in a separate subgroup of polymicrogyrias (Barkovich et al 2012).
+Polymicrogyria arises during the neuronal migration period, extending to the stabilization period during which connectivity within and to the outside connections of the neocortex is achieved.
+Polymicrogyria presents on MRI as very small fused gyri.

 Porencephalies are generally thought to arise from a destructive process.
-Porencephaly and schizencephaly have overlapping morphological features, but the term schizencephaly, first coined by Yakovlev and Wadsworth, is reserved for cases in which polymicrogyric cortical tissue overlies the defects (Yakovlev and Wadsworth 1946a; Yakovlev and Wadsworth 1946b).
+Porencephaly and schizencephaly share morphological features, but the term schizencephaly, first coined by Yakovlev and Wadsworth, is reserved for cases in which polymicrogyric cortical tissue overlies the defects (Yakovlev and Wadsworth 1946a; Yakovlev and Wadsworth 1946b).
 These authors emphasized the malformative nature and early ontogenetic origin of schizencephalies.
 They also distinguished type 1 (or closed-lip) schizencephaly, in which the walls of the cleft are in contact with each other, and type 2 (or open-lip) schizencephaly, characterized by separated lips and cerebrospinal fluid-filled clefts.
-Although type 1 is well defined, type 2, also in the original publication, is much more diverse in shape, extent, and associated abnormal findings.
+Although type 1 is well defined, type 2 is much more diverse in shape, extent, and associated abnormal findings.
 In some patients bilateral schizencephaly may be closed on 1 side and open on the other side.

 Schizencephaly has been increasingly recognized in vivo due to the progressive refinement of neuroimaging techniques (Barkovich and Kjos 1992; Hayashi et al 2002; Barkovich 2005; Barkovich et al 2012).
 Although first-generation MR scanners did not achieve sufficient resolution to differentiate polymicrogyria from pachygyria, improvements have made this possible, and indeed imperative for a definite diagnosis.